ninadepina/rijksmuseum-unveiled-server/README.md

 });
 ```

--   Added compression.
-A process that effectively diminishes the size of packages available on the NPM registry.
-This leads to expedited downloads, decreased storage demands, and reduced network bandwidth usage.
+-   Added compression, a middleware for Node.js web servers that enables response compression.
+It automatically compresses the HTTP responses sent by the server before they are sent back to the client.
+It's a technique used to reduce the size of the data transferred over the network.
+By compressing the response data, the 'compression' package helps to optimize the performance of web applications by reducing bandwidth usage and improving response times.

 ```javascript
 import compression from 'compression';
 app.use(compression());
 ```

 -   Using .svg or .webp images instead of .png or .jpg images.
 This is because .svg and .webp images are smaller in size and therefore load faster.

 <img width="687" alt="Screenshot 2023-06-10 at 21 16 23" src="https://github.com/ninadepina/rijksmuseum-unveiled-server/assets/89778503/5d795dda-0297-455a-881f-4a03bbde207a">